alexjasson/templechess/README.md

   L1 cache.
 Hence, pawn moves should be implemented OTF.

 - To simplify we may be able remove the queen bitboard from pieces array in chessboard struct.
-  Then a queen would just be added to both the rook/bishop bitboards
+  Then the queen would just be added to both the rook/bishop bitboards